Home

 Georgian and Telugu Language Family

 In Georgian and Telugu history, you will get to know about Georgian and Telugu language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Georgian is a part of Kartvelian Family while Telugu is a part of Dravidian Family.
-The subgroup and branch of Georgian is Southern and Not Available resp.
-The subgroup and branch of Telugu is Not Available and Not Available resp.
+The subgroup and branch of Georgian is Southern and resp.
+The subgroup and branch of Telugu is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Georgian and Telugu language on Georgian vs Telugu alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Georgian vs Telugu Language Rank